diegoldnascimento/nvim/README.md

 - [neo-tree.nvim](https://github.com/nvim-neo-tree/neo-tree.nvim) - Neo-tree is a Neovim plugin to browse the file system and other tree like structures in whatever style suits you, including sidebars, floating windows, netrw split style, or all of them at once

 ### AI

-- [avante.nvim](https://github.com/yetone/avante.nvim) - Modern AI-powered coding assistant with Cursor-like functionality for Neovim.
-Features include real-time code editing, intelligent suggestions, comprehensive chat interface, code review, security audits, test generation, refactoring assistance, and extensive prompt library.
-Supports multiple LLM providers including Claude, with advanced diff handling and project-specific context via instructions files.
+- [codecompanion.nvim](https://github.com/olimorris/codecompanion.nvim) - AI-powered coding companion for Neovim with support for multiple LLM providers including Anthropic's Claude.
+Features include chat interface, inline code assistance, code review, test generation, and comprehensive prompt library for various coding tasks.
 - [render-markdown.nvim](https://github.com/MeanderingProgrammer/render-markdown.nvim) - Enhanced markdown rendering for Neovim with support for syntax highlighting, better formatting, and improved readability.
-Works seamlessly with AI chat interfaces.
+Works seamlessly with codecompanion chat interfaces.

 ### Others